Job Retention scheme – Flexible Furlough

 Some key points to mention here:

-- Staff are only entitled to flexible furlough if they have been previously furloughed under the old scheme.
-Employer are required to keep records of their furlough for 5 years in case HMRC wishes to inspect them.
+- Staff only have entitlement to flexible furlough if they were previously on furlough under the old scheme.
+Employers must keep records of their furlough for 5 years in case HMRC wishes to inspect them.

-- The Government contributions towards furlough are reducing from August, but employees on the scheme will still receive 80% minimum and 100% for any time they have worked.
+- The Government contributions towards furlough are reducing from August, but employees on the scheme will still receive 80% minimum and 100% for any time they work

 - The Job Retention Scheme ends on 30th October 2020.